How much ‘pull’ are you creating in your organisation?

-As more organisations recognise that world-class HSE performance is now a critical business imperative, a Zero Harm ambition has helped them to change from just trying to prevent workplace hazards to achieving a true cultural shift in HSE behaviours.
+As more organisations recognise that world-class HSE performance is now a critical business imperative, a high reliability ambition has helped them to change from just trying to prevent workplace hazards to achieving a true cultural shift in HSE behaviours.

 For successful organisations, it’s no longer about the push, “this is how you must behave”, it’s now much more about the pull “this is how we want to do things here”.
 It’s about creating an environment where HSE culture is created and shaped by your people.
 One where everyone has been involved in discussing and agreeing the cultural aspiration for HSE and understanding what it means for their role.
 An environment where the day-to-day conversations are as likely to be about HSE as they are about productivity, operations and quality.